pborgborup/github-slideshow/_posts/0000-01-02-pborgborup.md

 layout: slide
 title: "Welcome to Peder Borg Borup slide!"
 ---
-This is a slide made by Peder Borg Borup...
+This is a slide made by Peder Borg Borup.. :tada:
 Use the left arrow to go back!